 - Anti-Corruption by IOD

 - CFO by Federation of Accounting professions

-- SDP by the SET
+- · SDP by the SET

 - MMP by Chulalongkorn Business School

-(December 2014-Present) : Accounting & Financial Director
+(December 2014-Present) : Accounting & Financial Director and

-and Company Secretary,

-Sahamitr Pressure Container

-Public Company Ltd.

-(February- November 2014) : Accounting & Financial Director,

-Sahamitr Pressure Container

-Public Company Ltd.

-(2000-2014) : Accounting Manager,

-Sahamitr Pressure Container

-Public Company Ltd.
+Company Secretary, Sahamitr Pressure Container Public Company Ltd.

-Director Positions in other companies (at present) Listed Companies
+Note:

-- 1. Shareholding information is the latest one as of 24 August 2018 including that of spouse and minor child. - 2.
-As most of the company's management are the cofounders of the company in starting the LPG cylinder manufacturing business, and there are also limited number of manufacturers in the industry in Thailand, the management's experience related to the company's business with any other organization is none. - None of Board of director is holding the directorship in any other company with similar business to the company.
+- 1. Shareholding information is the latest one as of 22 August 2019 including that of spouse and minor child. - 2.
+As most of the company's management are the cofounders of the company in starting the LPG cylinder manufacturing business, and there are also limited number of manufacturers in the industry in Thailand, the management's experience related to the company's business with any other organization is none. - 3.
+None of Board of director is holding the directorship in any other company with similar business to the company.